Elizabeth, New Jersey Therapists

 Life in the booming big city of Elizabeth, New Jersey takes on a form similar to other middle-class, suburban neighborhoods.
 Sprinkled throughout the cityscape is fascinatingly authentic history.
 Monuments are plentiful, especially around public places, enshrining those who they represent for all to see.
 The area is also littered with historically significant buildings, many of which are available for viewing.
 Currently, Elizabeth is home to approximately 130,000 residents, as per a 2017 estimate from the U.S. Census Bureau.
 One cannot describe the town amenities as far and few between.
-Around just about every corner is are easily accessible shopping designations, gas stations, restaurants, and more.
+Around just about every corner are easily accessible shopping designations, gas stations, restaurants, and more.
 The primary motivation behind the average person’s decision to move to Elizabeth is tantamount to a majority of American cities: employment.
 Typically, when a family (or an individual) moves to a different domicile, it’s because a job opportunity sprouts up.

-An Overview of Mental Health in Elizabeth, New Jersey
+Mental Health in Elizabeth, New Jersey

 Unfortunately, the concern of high rates of mental illness is found beyond just the city of Elizabeth.
-A report published by the National Alliance on Mental Illness estimates that a jaw-dropping one in five American adults suffer from a mental illness.
+A report published by the National Alliance on Mental Illness estimates that a jaw-dropping one in five American adults suffers from a mental illness.
 In this context and going forward, the term mental illness can refer to any diagnosable psychiatric health condition.
 These disorders can range in severity; for example, anything from clinical depression to schizophrenia.
 The nationwide mental health crisis is affecting the state of New Jersey as a whole.
 As per a 2017 study, roughly 80,000 mental health visits occurred in Elizabeth’s neighboring county alone.
 So, why are rates of mentally ill individuals skyrocketing all over New Jersey and Elizabeth, specifically?

 The Trouble of Finding a Suitable Therapist in Elizabeth, New Jersey

 Elizabeth, in particular, is quite bad relative to the state of New Jersey in terms of accessibility to care.
-The rate of persons without any form of health insurance is about three times higher than the national average, coming in at 27.2 percent, according to the U.S. Census Bureau.
+The rate of persons without any form of health insurance is about three times higher than the national average, coming in at 27.2%, according to the U.S. Census Bureau.
 For many of those without insurance, the out-of-pocket expense of a psychiatrist is too much to bear.
 The solution of therapy is simply unaffordable.

 Mental Health Resources in Elizabeth, New Jersey

 Thankfully, government officials in the area have made improving Elizabeth’s mental health situation a priority.
-Because of additional funding and encouragement from the government, inhabitants of Elizabeth have a good number of mental health organizations to seek prospective assistance from.
+Because of additional funding and encouragement from the government, the inhabitants of Elizabeth have a good number of mental health organizations to seek prospective assistance.
 For example, True Care is a local mental health clinic servicing both adults and youths in the area.
 Trinitas is a renowned psychiatric hospital providing a bevy of services to those in need.